Divorce Lawyers in Monroe, Michigan and Downriver Detroit

 When you and your spouse resort to divorce, the court might grant the father visitation rights as he pays the mother support.
 Such decisions are made to ensure the child’s welfare.
 A parenting plan is a key component in the child support determination.

-At Bruce Law Firm, our attorneys have years of experience in these issues, ready to enlighten you on steps to take to get a fair support agreement from the court.
+At Bruce Law Firm, our family law attorneys have years of experience in these issues, ready to enlighten you on steps to take to get a fair support agreement from the court.
 Our lawyers in Michigan guarantee you an appropriate and beneficial support order.
 We will engage the court to provide you the maximum award allowed under the Michigan Child Support Guidelines.

 If you are going through a divorce in Michigan or are not married and not receiving financial support from your child's other parent, you are entitled to support.
 The level you might receive depends on the Michigan laws pertaining to child support.